ShadowGrendo/foundry-shadowrun6e/devlog.md

 note for tommorow...change the test options to include your current dice pool so its clear that the input is fora additional dice

+## 5.27.2020

+what next? get the journal working I think. and then see if we can do the markdown module. also, qualities and magic and augments and gear. :)